White-eyed vireo: Taxonomy

-The northern subspecies, V. g. noveboracensis, occupies most of the range of this species and is fully migratory.
+The fully migratory northern subspecies, V. g. noveboracensis, occupies most of the range of this species.
 This sub-species is larger and has more brightly colored plumage than all other subspecies.

 The resident southeastern coastal plain race, V. g. griseus is a slightly smaller and duller colored subspecies.
-It does not typically migrate out of its breeding range in the winter.
+It typically remains in its breeding range in the winter.

 The resident Florida Keys race, V. g. maynardi, is greyer above and whiter below, and the south Texan V. g. micrus is like a smaller maynardi.

 V. g. bermudianus is endemic to Bermuda, where it is known as the Chick of the Village.
-This has shorter wings and a duller plumage.
-Along with other endemic and native Bermudian birds, it was threatened with extinction following the loss of 8 million Bermuda cedar trees in the 1940s, and is now quite rare.
+This subspecies has shorter wings and a duller plumage than its mainland conspecifics.
+Along with other endemic and native Bermudian birds, it was threatened with extinction following the loss of 8 million Bermuda cedar trees in the 1940s, though the population is currently estimated to be stable at approximately 2000 individuals.
 This species is listed under the Bermuda Protected Species Act 2003.